chappy84/grumpy-phpunit/test-doubles.markdown

 PHPUnit is not a purist in what it does.
 Dummy objects, stubs and mocks are available out of the box, and you can kind of, sort of, create spies using some of the methods provided by the mocking API.
+No test fakes either.

 ## Dummy Objects
 {: lang="php" }